• Skip to primary navigation

 • Butter - Unsalted.
 Must be COLD.

-• Shortening - You can go organic if you want but I think good ol' Crisco makes a better pie.
+• Shortening - You can go organic if you want but I think good ol' Crisco makes a better pie (like in this old fashioned Crisco pie crust from my grandma).
 So does my grandma.

 • Egg - This is only used for brushing the top of a double-crust pie before baking to help give it a nice shiny crust.
 It's not necessary for a single crust pie.